Who We Are

 The Royal Concert Hall has raked seating over three levels; the Stalls, Tier 1 and Tier 2.
 There are a selection of wheelchair spaces available in the Stalls and Tier 1.
 For select performances, the Boxes (at the side of Tier 1 and 2) and Choir Stalls (situated behind and above the stage), may also be available for booking.
 Each level has lift access but there may be a restricted view/reduced sound at the back of Tier 2.

-Update as of 24 March: Following the government’s latest directives to the public to help stop the spread of coronavirus, the Theatre Royal & Royal Concert Hall Nottingham will remain closed until further notice.
+Update as of 12 May: Following the government’s directives to the public to help stop the spread of coronavirus, the Theatre Royal & Royal Concert Hall Nottingham is currently closed until further notice.